ecdedios/ai-nlp-sentiment-analysis/README.md

 # Perform Sentiment Analysis Using AI

-> Part of a series regarding the use of LLMs to perform classic NLP tasks.
+> Part of a series exploring the use of LLMs to perform classic NLP tasks.

 ## Project Description